Verizon lights up 5G Ultra Wid - GuruFocus.com

-Customers in Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge benefit from new high-performance 5G technology with higher speeds, greater capacity and network reliability
+Customers in Lake Havasu City, Kingman, Wickenburg, Winslow, Pinetop Lakeside, and Show Low now benefit from new high-performance 5G technology with higher speeds, greater capacity and network reliability

-CAMBRIDGE, Ohio, May 18, 2023 (GLOBE NEWSWIRE) -- Residents across Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge now have access to higher speeds and greater capacity from Verizon’s award-winning 5G network.
+PHOENIX, May 18, 2023 (GLOBE NEWSWIRE) -- Residents and businesses across Arizona, including Lake Havasu City, Kingman, Wickenburg, Winslow, Pinetop Lakeside, and Show Low now have access to higher speeds and greater capacity from Verizon’s award-winning 5G network.
 Verizon’s 5G Ultra Wideband brings power and performance comparable to a wired broadband internet connection to customers’ pockets.

-These expansions come on the heels of major 5G Ultra Wideband deployments in larger metros in Ohio including Cincinnati, Cleveland, Columbus and Dayton.
-The nation’s most rigorous scientific testing company RootMetrics® recently completed testing in Cincinnati, Toledo and Dayton and ranked Verizon’s network the best in overall network performance in each of those markets.

-“Expanding 5G service into the more rural areas of Ohio will enhance connectivity and will greatly benefit residents, helping them be more a part of the modern economy, healthcare and education system,” said Ohio Lt.
-Governor Jon Husted.
-“On the state level, we look forward to continuing efforts to close the digital divide through the Ohio Broadband Strategy, and we support private investments that make expanded internet a reality.”

 Verizon's 5G Ultra Wideband enables people to do things on their mobile device that many could only do before when connected to their home internet service.
 This includes everything from downloading huge documents and streaming movies in HD audio and video, to playing console quality games and conducting video chats, video conferencing and FaceTime calls with clear sound and video.

+“Verizon’s expansion into new markets across Arizona will connect more residents and visitors with this advanced technology across our great state," Arizona Chamber of Commerce and Industry President and CEO Danny Seiden said.
+“The availability of this platform for innovation will continue to advance technological and economic growth in our communities.”

-“Verizon is widely known for having an exceptionally reliable 5G network experience, and it’s exciting to see the positive impact our work has had in Ohio,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
-“Our network engineers work tirelessly to provide unmatched connectivity to our customers across Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge and beyond, and we will not slow down.”
+“Verizon is widely known for having an extremely reliable 5G network experience, and we are working aggressively to bring this positive impact to more areas in Arizona,” said Phillip French, Vice President of Engineering and Operations for Verizon.
+“Our network provides unmatched reliable connectivity to our customers across the state, and we will not slow down.”

 These deployments use Verizon’s recently acquired C-band spectrum.
-Verizon will deploy 5G Ultra Wideband using up to 100 MHz of C-Band spectrum in multiple Ohio markets, and will add even more bandwidth once all of its licensed spectrum is made available.
+Verizon will deploy 5G Ultra Wideband using 100 MHz of C-Band spectrum in multiple Arizona markets, and will add even more bandwidth once all of its licensed spectrum is made available.
 This additional bandwidth, which will be available at the end of this year, will provide exceptional speed and capacity.

 Get the most of our 5G Ultra Wideband